 The no-go alternative was considered.
-However, it was not preferred since it will result in a shortage of cemetery space in the municipal area and additional cemetery space would need to be acquired in different locations to address the need.
+However, it was not preferred since it will not address the shortage of cemetery space in the municipal area and additional cemetery space would need to be acquired in different locations to address the need, which is not a viable option.